avirup99/Youtube-Declutter/Readme.txt

 - Blank YouTube home feed
 - Removes recommended videos and Shorts
 - Focus mode: only video, description, and comments
-- Playlist appears in center when watching playlist videos
+- Playlist appears in the right side without the recommended videos
 - Works with YouTube’s dynamic navigation